-Focusing on the blue water abstractions, allows us to directly compare them in the light of competition with other human 175 water uses and those of aquatic ecosystems, potentially increasing overall water stress.
-An objective for future studies should A useful objective of future studies would be a more comprehensive quantification of the water requirements of bioenergy systems, partitioning sources into green and blue pathways and identifying potential means of increasing water use efficiency and decreasing blue water abstractions.
-The right time to provide this review is now, since decisions for However, the current review is timely since information on the relative magnitudes of green and blue water demands of large-scale bioenergy 180 implementationare about to be made rather sooner than later, relative to other social and environmental needs, is needed now for the best decision-making and policy development.
+Focusing on the blue water abstractions, allows us to directly compare them in the light of competition with other human 165 water uses and those of aquatic ecosystems, potentially increasing overall water stress.
+A useful objective of future studies would be a more comprehensive quantification of the water requirements of bioenergy systems, partitioning sources into green and blue pathways and identifying potential means of increasing water use efficiency and decreasing blue water abstractions.
+However, the current review is timely since information on the relative magnitudes of green and blue water demands of largescale bioenergy implementation, relative to other social and environmental needs, is needed now for the best decision-making

+170 and policy development.